|Best for YouTube beginners (Windows)||NCH VideoPad||SEE IT||

 The traditional layout includes familiar modules.
 Bins store clips, still images, music, and other assets.
 A timeline allows you to string the assets together.
 The viewer displays the final project.
 The intuitive drag-and-drop interface makes piecing together engaging content quick and painless, and the included effects and transitions will let you flex your creative muscles.
 You can even edit 360-degree video.

 Overlays like graphics or text use the same drag-and-drop system, so adding on-screen identifications and logos is easy.
-The Masters Edition opens up the software to third-party plugins that increase the software’s effects and transition library.
+The Masters Edition opens the software to third-party plugins that increase the software’s effects and transition library.

 VideoPad creates files in resolutions ranging from 480p to 4K.
 It can output directly to YouTube and other social media, as well as sites like Dropbox, Vimeo, and Google Drive.
 Of course, files can also be saved to the desktop or a dedicated folder on both an internal or external hard drive.